 Branch of Service: Artillery

-A University of Virginia Law student, he enlisted in the Confederate Army in the spring of 1861 as a private.
-By 1862 he was an artillery captain winning fame at Mechanicsville where he held his ground under enemy fire although four of his six guns were disabled, half his horses killed, and more than fifty of his ninety cannoneers killed or wounded.
+A 19 year old University of Virginia Law student, he enlisted in the Confederate Army in the spring of 1861 as a Private.
+He transferred as First Lieutenant to the Purcell (VA) Light Artillery in May 1861 and was promoted to Captain of the battery in April 1862.
+He was first made famous by his actions at Mechanicsville, VA on 26 June 1862 where he held his ground under enemy fire although four of his six guns were disabled, half his horses killed, and more than fifty of his ninety cannoneers killed or wounded.
 He was notably nearsighted - and the story in Richmond was that's why he had to get so close to the enemy before engaging.

 Pegram and his battery fought in the battles of Cedar Mountain, Antietam, Chancellorsville, Gettysburg, the Wilderness, Spotsylvania, Cold Harbor, and Petersburg.